cphyc/thunderbird_remove_safelinks/README.md

 ![Mail view with and without the extension.](/demonstration.png?raw=true "Mail view with and without the extension.")

+# Installation

+Head to https://addons.thunderbird.net/en-GB/thunderbird/addon/safelink-removal/ and install the extension.

 # Building

 In order to build this extension on Linux/MacOSX, execute these lines